xxwebplus/morfy-admin-panel/README.md

 	backend_password: 'demo'
 	backend_language: 'en'

-3 - if you need rename admin folder you need change on backend_folder and in admin/index.php line 5
+3 - if you need rename admin folder you need change on backend_folder and **in:**

+	// admin/index.php line 5
 	$backend = 'your new folder name same to backend_folder'